We’re here to offer support, companionship and advice for older members of the LGBTQ community (50+).

 - Legal

-Care coordinators work with clients over 3 months to develop a care plan and provide support to help clients achieve their goals and meet their needs
+Care coordinators typically work with clients over 3 months to develop a care plan and provide support to help them achieve their goals.

-Priority is given to people with HIV, and people at risk or affected by HIV
+Priority is given to people living with HIV, and people at risk or affected by HIV.

-For more information or to undertake a brief intake assessment, please contact our Sydney office 02 9206 2000 to enquire about making an appointment click here.
+For more information or to undertake a brief intake assessment, please complete the Online Intake Form or contact your nearest ACON office.

 Legal Advice